Staggerlee011/serialexperiments/content/posts/confluence-on-kubenetes.md

 - `Kubernetes` deployed (I use EKS)
 - Either upload a certificate or generate one for `HTTPS`
-- `RDS` Postgres database accessable by the EKS cluster
+- `RDS` Postgres database accessible by the EKS cluster
 - `EFS` deployed with connection to the EKS cluster

 ## Update Kubernetes Manifests